drinkataco/vim-md-toc/README.md

 [![Vint](https://github.com/drinkataco/vim-md-toc/workflows/Vint/badge.svg)](https://github.com/drinkataco/vim-md-toc/actions?workflow=Vint)

-⚠️  NOTE: This is developing and is not stable

 Generate table of contents in your markdown files.

 This plugin wouldn't be possible without [perservim/vim-markdown](https://github.com/preservim/vim-markdown) - and was created to distribute basic functionality of that plugin to generate table of contents, and building on that functionality